bzw133/SHAARP.ml/docs/input.md

 -  The `2D(3D) Schematics` (available only when `SHG Simulation` or `Set Material Properties` is selected) shows the multilayer in real space as an interactive 2D(3D) figure on the output panel.

 !!! note
-	 Important Note: Please click on any of the `Update` buttons after specifying the inputs for the changes to take place on the output panel.
+	 Please click on any of the `Update` buttons after specifying the inputs for the changes to take place on the output panel.
 This includes any changes to the input parameters on any of the input sub-panels.

 -  `Partial Analytical Expressions` derives the SHG reflectance and transmittance in terms of unknown layer thicknesses and SHG tensor elements provided as symbolic variables in the `Set Material Properties` tab.